schubergphilis/mercury/README.md

 * `TLS_AES_128_GCM_SHA256` (tls 1.3)
 * `TLS_CHACHA20_POLY1305_SHA256` (tls 1.3)

+This combined with the mercury default settings, will make the SSLLabs checks give you an A+ in regards to security on SSL enabled web sites

 Required for HTTP/2 is `TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256` see [RFC](https://tools.ietf.org/html/rfc7540#section-9.2.2)
 ```Notice
 Note that this has to be the first cipher in the list!